create3000/x_ite/docs/_posts/components/Navigation/Collision.md

 ### SFBool [out] **isActive**

-*isActive* true/false events are sent when triggering the sensor. isActive=true when view-object collision occurs, isActive=false when view-object collision no longer occurs.
+*isActive* true/false events are sent when triggering the sensor. *isActive*=true when view-object collision occurs, *isActive*=false when view-object collision no longer occurs.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **collideTime**

 Time of collision between camera (avatar) and geometry.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [in, out] **visible** TRUE

 Whether or not renderable content within this node is visually displayed.

-#### Hint
+#### Hints

-- The visible field has no effect on animation behaviors, event passing or other non-visual characteristics.
+- The *visible* field has no effect on animation behaviors, event passing or other non-visual characteristics.
-- Content must be visible to be collidable and to be pickable.
+- Content must be *visible* to be collidable and to be pickable.

 ### SFBool [in, out] **bboxDisplay** FALSE